Shaaali/identity-apps/docs/guides/applications/oidc/revoke-tokens.md

 In this method, the app can send the `client_id` and `client_secret` as body params in the revocation request.

-Sample request is given below.
+The sample request is given below.

 <CodeGroup>